 6. Do I have a good lawyer?

-Good lawyer does not necessarily mean someone who charges way too high for you.
+A good lawyer does not necessarily mean someone who charges way too high for you.
 Finding a good lawyer is another task altogether.

 You want someone who will offer you the best legal advice according to the plans you have in mind; not someone who will just brush aside your concerns and deal with every situation the way they deem fit.